 Looking closer at the inspiration behind Co-Create, our Project in Focus for the trend is Dynamic Ceramic by Dutch designer Adrianus Kundert.
-He combines his conceptual skills with his feeling for form and color.
+He combines his conceptual skills with his feeling for form and colour.

 Kundert believes that objects that are evolving, positively increasing the durability and its connection with the user.
-In this particular material investigation, he set out to create ceramic products that were able to react to their own surroundings, resulting in a series of vases that change in response to UV light, revealing new patterns, structures and colors.
+In this particular material investigation, he set out to create ceramic products that were able to react to their own surroundings, resulting in a series of vases that change in response to UV light, revealing new patterns, structures and colours.

 His passion for exploring new techniques is a wonderful example of a creative journey central to Co-Create 2017/18.

 We asked Kundert to share more about his experimental approach to design:

 1. Describe your design style/approach in 3 words

 2. What inspired the colour palette process used in Dynamic Ceramic?

 I used to be a florist and am inspired by natural colour combinations, such as orange and pink.
 This was my starting point and I took a spontaneous and intuitive approach to create coatings on my ceramics that create a unique result.
 The object is designed by using it and this is how I see the future of products.